 (1,000 ÷ 10,000) x $300,000 = $30,000

 Conclusion: The above example illustrates a simplified overview from a royalty owner’s perspective.
-I have omitted certain details for the sake of clarity since the regulations themselves are lengthy and highly technical.
-If you have questions regarding your eligibility for depletion, consider consulting a professional with oil & gas experience.
+Each taxpayer's particular situation may vary, and I have omitted certain details for the sake of clarity since the regulations themselves are lengthy and highly technical.
+Nonetheless, royalty owners who are familiar with these deductions may avoid costly errors.

 Patrick J. Flueckiger